GuallaGang508/SMSBotBypass/README.md

 # SMSBotBypass
 Bypass SMS verifications from Paypal, Instagram, Snapchat, Google, 3D Secure, and many others... using a Discord Bot or the private API.

+It's really simple.
+Imagine that your friend got a Snapchat account, you try to reset his password using the sms system :
+- he's gonna receive the sms confirmation code.

+Then, you use the bot (```!call 33612345678 snapchat```).
+The bot is gonna call him, using the snapchat service, ask for the code received.
+If he send the code using the numpad, then your gonna receive the code and be able to reset the password.
+It's like an automatic system for SE.

 # API

 The API requests availables & working :